The Department encourages experienced educational leaders who embody the Characteristics of Potential Maine LDP Participants listed below to apply

 Expectations of Maine DOE and Selected Maine LDP Participants

-- Costs: Pay for all training costs and materials for participants, except travel and hotel accommodations Note: If a candidate does not complete the training, the district will be required to repay the training costs.
+- Provide financial support which includes training costs and materials for participants, this does not include travel and hotel accommodations.
+Note: If a candidate does not complete the training, the district will be required to repay the training costs.